glerner/gl-color-palette-generator/PROJECT-ROADMAP.md

 - Ran `bin/interface-test-fixer.sh` to identify interface issues
 - Fixed interface implementations in test files
 - Updated interface references for consistency
-- Documented architectural insights in `interface_issues.md`
+- Documented arch itectural insights in `interface_issues.md`

 ### ⏳ Comprehensive Test Quality Review (In Progress)
 - Review all test files with the understanding that they define expected behavior for the rewrite